 - Indicator light.

-To be honest, this is not a genuine Earthwise charger, rather a close dupe of it.
+To be honest, this is not a genuine Earthwise charger, preferably a close dupe of it.
 The genuine one comes with a higher (3 amp) amperage and a better quality.
 Needless to say, the price is also higher for the real one.

 This dupe 24-volt charger has all the facilities as the real one and even backed by a long warranty.
 It is affordable too.
 To charge a battery of fewer than 24 volts, this inexpensive charger will surely work well.
 Works perfectly with all 24-Volt Earthwise Cordless Lawnmowers battery chargers.
 Its amperage is a bit lower side, so it takes time to get charged fully.
 Besides, the charging indicator light can’t be seen in broad daylight.

 Despite these, the charger itself is okay to charge low voltage and low amperage batteries like a lawnmower and so on.